IHE/ITI.Topologies/topologies.md

 The first question that is asked when document sharing is "what are the parties to the exchange?"
 This question implies the use of the Organization Resource to model the entities exchanging data.
-An Organization is a group of people or organizations that form some collective of action, such as companies, institutions, corporations, departments, community groups, healthcare practice groups, healthcare payers, etc.
+HL7 FHIR defines an Organization as a group of people or organizations that form some collective of action, such as companies, institutions, corporations, departments, community groups, healthcare practice groups, healthcare payers, etc.
 Organizations often exist in one or more hierarchies, where those hierarchies might represent business entity relationships, jurisdictional relationships, IT relationships, etc.
 Organizations have a few key attributes that are relevant for Document Sharing:

 * A logical Identifier that uniquely identifies the Organization as an entity
 * The Name by which a human user would know of the organization
-* Telecom information that can be used to reach the Organization
+* Telecommunication identifiers that can be used to reach the Organization
 * Information about what larger Organization the Organization might be part of
 * One or more endpoints for electronic communication and data exchange